Adventure Medical Kits Adventure 2.0 Review

 Cons: Poorly organized, low on certain supplies

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Overall, the AMK Adventure 2.0 first kit scored better than average, outperforming several models in our review metrics, but fell short in others.
 We felt that the kit was too big and bulky for the day trips it is intended for, but for larger groups, the extra supplies could come in handy.
-The price is right, however, and this kit was a much better value than other more expensive kits that we tested.
+The price is right, however, and this kit was a much better value than other more expensive kits we tested.

 The AMK Adventure 2.0 was not a top performer in versatility due to the lack of CPR mask and a cold compress that did not work.
-We would recommend adding these key items before using the kit.
+We recommend adding these key items before using the kit.

 We appreciated the inclusion of over the counter medications, especially those that treat allergic reactions like AfterBite swabs and 25mg diphenhydramine (Benedryl), which increase the versatility of the kit.
-A single 2 inch by 4-inch piece of mole skin for blister care seemed inadequate for a group, and the lack of multiple pairs of gloves implies only one medical incident on the trip.
+A single 2-inch by 4-inch piece of moleskin for blister care seemed inadequate for a group, and the lack of multiple pairs of gloves implies only one medical incident on the trip.

 With a weight of 16 ounces (1 pound), the AMK Adventure 2.0 was far from the heaviest test kit, but it seemed that much of the weight was derived from bulky discretionary items such as the cold compress.
 It is too bulky of a kit with too little overall versatility to call this a multi-day group sized first aid kit, though for a group of 3 to 4 then the number of supplies is worth the size and weight.

-With a budget friendly price and high-quality contents, Adventure Medical Kits has made a good general-purpose first aid kit that will cover you on most of your day trips and weekend adventures.
-With a couple of easy additions to this kit you should have a good, versatile kit that will be at home in your car or your backpack.
+With a budget-friendly price and high-quality contents, Adventure Medical Kits has made a good general-purpose first aid kit that will cover you on most of your day trips and weekend adventures.
+With a couple of easy additions to this kit, you should have a good, versatile kit that will be at home in your car or your backpack.

 — Ryan Huetter